 Content of the cup:

-This cup was used/tested with sheng pu-erh teas so have cracking web show and see how it looks like.
+This is rather a big cup/bowl and might be very well used as a chawan.
+It was already used/tested with sheng pu-erh teas so have cracking web show and see how it looks like.
 This web of lines will still grow with further use.

 The cup is made by naturally and locally sourced clay by Jiri Duchek itself.
 It also contains a bit of locally sourced kaolin clay which is used for porcelain making.
 Additionally is glazed with a thin layer of white glaze.
 Such glaze is used in old times in Korea.
 You may check an aged cup from Korea on the following link.